SS Brazil (1928): As a troop ship

 On 11 December Brazil and one of her sister ships, Argentina, sailed from New Jersey carrying elements of the 2nd Armored Division.
 On 24 December they reached Casablanca in French Morocco.
 Brazil made two further voyages to North Africa and was then transferred to the Pacific.

+On March 9, 1943 she departed from Port Hueneme, California bringing two Seabee battalions to the South Pacific.

-There her service included calls at Hobart, Tasmania; Honolulu; Bora Bora; Sydney and Bombay, before returning to San Francisco in July 1943.
+Her service also included calls at Hobart, Tasmania; Honolulu; Bora Bora; Sydney and Bombay, before returning to San Francisco in July 1943.

 Brazil was then returned to transatlantic service, taking troops to the United Kingdom and France.
 In October 1944 she' arrived in Boston carrying US Army personnel and prisoners of war from Europe.
 On 22 October she sailed from Staten Island, New York carrying the 290th Infantry Regiment and the 258th Engineer Combat Battalion, reaching Swansea, Wales on 1 November.
 On 1 January 1945 Brazil sailed from New York as the flagship of the 57th Ship Convoy, reaching Le Havre on 15 January.
 On 16 June she departed Le Havre carrying the 97th Infantry Division across the Atlantic and up the Hudson River to Camp Shanks, New York, arriving on 24 June.

 After a transatlantic voyage to Marseille in July 1945 Brazil was sent via the Panama Canal to Manila, and then made two transpacific voyages to bring troops home to the USA.
 After repairs in San Francisco the ship made a round trip to Manila in November–December 1945.
 In January 1946 the ship departed San Francisco for transit of the Atlantic and stops at Liverpool, LeHavre and Southampton destined for New York.
 From New York the ship made three more voyages to LeHavre by May 1946.

 Early in 1946 Brazil returned to transatlantic service.
 In March she provided "dependent transport" taking war brides and their children from Europe to the USA.
 She still had her cramped and spartan troopship accommodation, but on 12 June the Maritime Commission issued invitations to bid to convert Brazil back into a civilian ocean liner.
 On 4 August she completed her last voyage before reconversion, arriving at North River with 531 passengers from Le Havre; Southampton, England and Cobh, Ireland.